The Chronology is to return to the realm of applied mathematics from the clergy that sequestrated it in the XVI-XVII centuries.

 Painting by Dai Dudu, Li Tiezi and Zhang An (2006)

-You have certainly noticed the extraordinary painting in our website’s header and are curious who exactly is depicted there.
+You have certainly noticed the extraordinary painting in our website’s header and are curious who are the persons depicted there.
 The painting is by little-known Chinese artists Dai Dudu, Li Tiezi and Zhang An (who appear in the top right of the picture).
 It has become an internet hit in 2006, with people fascinated by the challenge of trying to identify all 103 figures.
 They are perhaps the ultimate dinner party guests.
 Stalin engages Leonardo da Vinci in conversation, Beethoven serenades Audrey Hepburn on the piano and Shakespeare is sandwiched between Elvis and Mozart.
 Bill Clinton raises a glass in cheer, while Churchill smokes a cigar and Margaret Thatcher looks on… Surrounding them all are images of some of man’s defining creations – Stonehenge, the Pyramids, the typewriter, the car… The painting is full of humor and hidden sense.
 Seeing George W. Bush (21) with a telescope, one may think he is searching for Osama bin Laden, but the latter is… right behind him (22), leading the alleged Israeli tribes back to the desert.
 What makes “W” smile so happily then?
 Follow the direction of the telescope and you’ll see it on the TV screen.

 - Bill Gates, Microsoft founder.